Go

 requests to Airbrake servers and fetching a JSON document

-new settings at runtime.
-By default, this option is set to false
+containing configuration settings of the notifier.
+By default, this option is set

 Note: it is not recommended to disable this feature.
 It might negatively impact how your notifier works.
 Please use this option with caution.